Podcast app Majelan pivots to premium audio content around personal growth – TechCrunch

 “Going forward, we’re going to focus on original content, we’re going to focus 100% on paid content,” Gallet said in the same podcast episode.

 And in order to be even more specific, Majelan will focus on personal growth, such as creativity, activism, mindfulness, innovation, entrepreneurship and health.
-According to the co-founders, some content will be produced in house, some content will be co-produced with other companies and the startup will also acquire existing podcasts and repackage them for Majelan.
+According to the co-founders, some content will be produced in house, some content will be co-produced with other companies, and the startup will also acquire existing podcasts and repackage them for Majelan.

 That move has been in the works for a while.
 The startup pitched it to its board of investors back in December.
 Premium subscriptions have worked well for movies, TV and music.
 Now let’s see if subscriptions will also take off with spoken-word audio.